 updated information back to the controller.
 A model's status (

-goes on in Juju (see Model logs for
+in Juju (see Model logs for details).

 The agent's software version is generally consistent across a controller (and its models) and is thus determined at controller-creation time.
 By default the agent uses the same version as that of the local Juju client but this can be tweaked if desired.
 See Agent versions and streams for how to do this.